mahmdlaf84/gnetwork/gpang-network-v3.6/README.md

 ## Consensus Loop

-A background task ticks every 3 seconds:
+A background task ticks every 200 ms (dropping to 150 ms on the optimistic path when the mempool is busy):

 1. Drains mempool transactions accepted via `/tx` and `/consensus/task-proof`.
 2. Elects a high-stake, high-throughput node as task-proof leader using task share aware weighting so under-served nodes gain additional chances to produce blocks.
 3. Converts validated proofs into `segment_receipt` + `payout` transactions, then appends staking reward payouts computed from `reward_bps`.
-4. Commits a new block with the collected transactions.
+4. Stages the block proposal inside a three-phase HotStuff pipeline; once it survives 2–3 rounds (≤600 ms) the block finalizes.
 5. Persists the ledger snapshot to `ledger_v35.json`.

 This HotStuff-Pro inspired loop runs as a single validator today, but the task-proof path mirrors a decentralized HotStuff-Pro deployment.
-Consensus rounds track cumulative throughput (`target_tokens_per_sec` defaults to 10,000,000) and can scale to 100,000,000 parallel nodes submitting proofs.
-The ledger records how many task slots each node captures, keeps an average tasks-per-node benchmark, and penalizes leaders that have already claimed disproportionate work so scheduling and consensus remain decentralized as throughput increases.
+Consensus rounds track cumulative throughput (`target_tokens_per_sec` defaults to 12,000,000) and publish high-performance targets directly in the ledger: ≥800,000 TPS, ≥40 Gbps aggregate bandwidth (with ≥10 Gbps per validator), 1,200 active validators, and ≥200,000 concurrent execution threads per node.
+The ledger records how many task slots each node captures, keeps an average tasks-per-node benchmark, and penalizes leaders that have already claimed disproportionate work so scheduling and consensus remain decentralized as throughput and bandwidth increase.

 ## Persistence